nortikin/sverchok/docs/nodes/analyzers/distance_point_line.rst

 .. image:: https://github.com/vicdoval/sverchok/raw/docs_images/images_for_docs/analyzer/distance_point_line/distance_point_line_sverchok_blender_perpendicular_to_line.png
   :alt: Sverchok_Distance_point_line.PNG

-Or to select the points in a distance range.
+In this example the node is used to separate the points which are at less than two units from the lineOr to select the points in a distance range.

 .. image:: https://github.com/vicdoval/sverchok/raw/docs_images/images_for_docs/analyzer/distance_point_line/distance_point_line_sverchok_blender_procedural.png
   :alt: Blender_distance_point_line.PNG